Introduction -2 – The Three Categories of Suffering

 • First, let us discuss the three types of dukkha we experience during a lifetime.

-4. Any rupa changes (sometimes unexpected) leading to suffering.
+4. Any saṅkhata (born into the world) changes (sometimes unexpected) leading to suffering.
 First, let us consider whether we can keep our physical bodies (internal rupa) and their associated sensory faculties to our satisfaction.

-• We may be able to maintain our five physical senses to our satisfaction for many years.
-And this is why people do not even take the time to think about these concepts.
+• We may be able to maintain our five physical senses to our satisfaction for many years, which is why people do not even take the time to think about these concepts.

 • We start feeling this hidden suffering when we pass middle age.
 For example, eyesight, hearing, and taste will get weaker.
-Our bodies start sagging, and the brain becomes weaker too.
-That is vipariṇāma-dukkha.
+Our bodies start sagging, and the brain becomes weaker, too.
+That is the mundane version of vipariṇāma-dukkha.

 • These “remedies” require effort and are part of saṅkhāra-dukkha.

-5. Note that those two types of dukkha can also arise due to external rupa.
+5. Those two types of “mundane dukkha” can also arise due to external rupa.

-• For example, our houses, cars, or other ” valuable things” are also sankhata, just like our physical bodies.
-They also undergo (both expected and unexpected) change and will cease to exist in the future.
-That also contributes to our vipariṇāma-dukkha.
+• For example, our houses, cars, or other ” valuable things” are also saṅkhata, just like our physical bodies.
+They undergo (both expected and unexpected) change and will cease to exist, contributing to the mundane version of vipariṇāma-dukkha.

 • We also need to work to repair them and try to maintain them to our satisfaction.
 That is also part of saṅkhāra-dukkha.